Explore Florida Tech Research

-Florida Tech's faculty have extensive clinical backgrounds and board certifications in their given specialties.
+Florida Tech's faculty have extensive clinical backgrounds.
 Many faculty members have served as presidents or members of board of directors of national and international professional organizations, putting them in the position to secure millions of federal and state dollars to support their research.

 Achieving national and international prominence in the field of psychology, professors offer a variety of theoretical orientations and advanced research opportunities.
 Students seeking a Psy.D. in clinical psychology can expect a high-quality curriculum enhanced by diverse practicum training and individual one-on-one faculty mentoring.

 Faculty and students work together to delve into psychology research.
 Students working towards a Psy.D. in clinical psychology and may participate in internships in medical and psychiatric hospitals; outpatient medical and mental health facilities; university counseling centers; US military care facilities; child treatment centers; and veteran's health facilities.